nathanielkeane/nathanielkeane.github.io/_posts/2020-01-13-mta-turnstile.md

 <div class="message">
-  Diving into MTA Data
+  Looking at the 1st week of Metis
 </div>

 During our whirlwhind first week at Metis my team was tasked with putting together a recommendation for an outreach group focusing on women in STEM.
-Specifically, we were called on to use the publicly available MTA turnstile data[insert link here] to come up with a strategy to maximize email signups for their canvassing team, with the ultimate goal of pushing attendance to their summer gala.
+Specifically, we were called on to use the publicly available MTA turnstile <a href="http://web.mta.info/developers/turnstile.html">data</a> to come up with a strategy to maximize email signups for their canvassing team, with the ultimate goal of pushing attendance to their summer gala.

 ## Data

 Given the timing of our target, we opted to examine data from the beginning of Summer 2019, from April->June.
-A single row looks like this[insert image].
 Each entry represents a report on the state of a specific turnstile at the end of a 4 hour period.

 ## Cleaning